cocoluk/AMLI_FinalProject/README.md

 ## Acknowledgments

-We would like to express our gratitude to the AMLI instructor team that provided so much help and support on this project, as well as Sidnie and Liza who organized this great opportunity.
+We would like to express our gratitude to the AMLI instructor team that provided so much help and support on this project as well as Sidnie and Liza, our program mangagers who organized this great opportunity.

 ## References
 * [Predicting Stock Prices with Echo State Networks](https://towardsdatascience.com/predicting-stock-prices-with-echo-state-networks-f910809d23d4)